Skip to navigation Skip to content

 TtW, CDP and DES

 Refugees who require a referral to Workforce Australia - Transition to Work (TtW), Community Development Program (CDP) or Disability Employment Services (DES) are not eligible for the Better Targeting of Support for Refugee measures.
-Service Officers must refer refugees to TtW/CDP/DES at their Week 12 post exemption review contact.
+Service Officers must refer refugees to TtW/CDP/DES at their 12-week refugee post exemption review contact.
 Service Officers do not need to create a Job Plan for refugees who are referred to TtW, CDP or DES.

 The Participation Summary screen will display an Action Item if the customer requires a referral to TtW, CDP or DES.